Grevillea spinosa: Description

+Taxonomy

-TaxonomyGrevillea spinosa was first formally described by the botanist Donald McGillivray in 1986 as a part of the work New Names in Grevillea (Proteaceae) from specimens collected on the Canning Stock Route in 1942.
+Grevillea spinosa was first formally described by the botanist Donald McGillivray in 1986 as a part of the work New Names in Grevillea (Proteaceae) from specimens collected on the Canning Stock Route in 1942.

 The specific epithet (spinosa) is means "spiny", referring to the leaves.

 Distribution

 Tjiilka-tjiilka is found around Wiluna from the Canning Stock Route to the Little Sandy Desert and as far south as Yeelirrie Station.
 It grows on stony ridges and in gravelly, sandy or loamy soils often over sandstone.

 Conservation status

 This grevillea is listed as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.